stephen1521/final-project/README.md

 ## Score and Levels

-Every 200 points the level increases and the speed at which the tetromino drops is increased.
+Every 400 points the level increases and the speed at which the tetromino drops is increased.

+Multiple rows removed at the same time result in a a multiplier by how many rows are removed.

+Each row is worth 10 points.

+Therefore if you were to remove 2 rows at the same time your score would increase by 40 points.

 Level 1 = 1000ms